When a child learns to walk and falls down 50 times, he never thinks to himself ‘Maybe this isn’t for me?’

 I’ve noticed this with two of my hobbies.

-The second hobby this has helped with is singing.
-By saying I am a singer and love to sing, I’ve been able to connect with other singers and have shared my passion with the most unlikely people (new friends) and also sometimes in the most unusual places (at a mendhi when the ladies ran out of folk songs for a few minutes! hehe).
+The second hobby is singing.
+By saying I am a singer and love to sing, I’ve been able to connect with other singers and shared my passion with the most unlikely people (new friends) and also sometimes in the most unusual places (at a henna night in between folk songs!).
 It always pays to identify yourself by your passions.
 You’ll be able to learn new things and share with whoever you meet, wherever you go.

 So, have you ever found your motivation deteriorating after explaining exactly what your goals and ideas are to somebody?
-Do you see a difference once you’ve identified yourself as somebody?
+Do you see a difference once you’ve identified yourself as somebody in particular?
 Does it help you succeed in what you want to be?
 Let me know your thoughts on this.

 So that’s it from me for now,